– To be based on new generation SsangYong Rexton, the Mahindra XUV700 will rival the Toyota Fortuner & Ford Endeavour

-Underpinning the new-generation body-on-frame chassis from SsangYong’s crew-cab, Y400 is primarily a rebadged Rexton that will take a leap into the new generation globally.
-In terms of designing, the SUV will take inputs from LIV-2 concept version.
-The recent sketches released by the company clearly show slightly toned down styling over the concept version.
+Featuring the new-generation body-on-frame chassis from SsangYong’s crew-cab, Mahindra XUV 700 is primarily a rebadged Rexton that has recently taken a leap into the new generation globally.
+In terms of styling, the SUV shares most of its design cues from the LIV-2 concept which was unveiled at the 2016 Paris Motor Show.
+Design inspiration for the SUV comes from SsangYong’s new ‘Dignified Motion’ philosophy.
+SsangYong claims that the new Rexton’s design will be inspired by the polar beer and traditional ‘Korean aesthetics’.
+The new model comes with slightly toned down styling over the concept version.
 Front profile with chrome accents, new grille, LED headlamps with LED DRLS and large bumper looks assertive.

 In line with the exterior, the interior will be styled to reinforce its sporty character.
 To infuse it with upmarket looks, Mahindra will add some contemporary elements and high tech in-cabin tech.
 There could be a 9.2-inch touchscreen infotainment system with Wi-Fi, Apple CarPlay and Android Auto connectivity.
 Mahindra is likely to fit separate 10.1-inch displays on the back of the front captain seats for the rear passengers.
 The seats will additionally come with massage function.
 The SUV is expected to brim with advanced tech such as mood lighting, electric sidesteps & technology, multi-functional steering wheel, selectable all-wheel drive system, advanced emergency braking system, ABS with EBD, hill assist and 9 airbags.